mauromorales/quizmaker/README.md

 - Finalize the question pool
 - make it configurable so other teams can use their own logo and text
 - create an easy way to collect results
-- Create a container image with the compiled application
 - create an easy deployment method (kustomization / helm chart / other)
 - Test in Kairos kiosk mode and create the relevant helper files
 - Create endpoint that shows the currently active quizzes